-As a small group proponent (which, by the way, does not mean I am against Sunday School), I receive all kinds of questions about Sunday School and Small Groups.
+As a small group proponent (which, by the way, does not mean I am against Sunday school), I receive all kinds of questions about Sunday school and small groups.
 During a recent email exchange with Rick Howerton and Mike May they also shared some of the questions they often hear.

-Rick Howerton is Small Group-ologist/Specialist for LifeWay Christian Resources.
+(Rick Howerton is Small Group-ologist/Specialist for LifeWay Christian Resources.
 He is also a member of the Purpose Driven Small Group Network.
 His church, The Bridge, is located in Spring Hill, Tennessee.
 Mike May is our PDSGN State Point Person for the state of Mississippi.
-He is also the Education Pastor for First Baptist Church in Brandon, Mississippi, a Sunday School church.
-Below is a list of some of those questions the three of us commonly hear.
+He is also the Education Pastor for First Baptist Church in Brandon, Mississippi, a Sunday school church.
+Below is a list of some of those questions the three of us commonly hear.)

-Are small groups replacing Sunday School?
+Are small groups replacing Sunday school?

 Small groups and Sunday school don't have to be enemies of each other.
 They can work together if they are aligned to what you want in producing a follower of Christ.
-It is true, however, that there is a general trend away from Sunday School and toward small groups.
-Here are a few reasons churches are making the switch.
+It is true, however, that there is a general trend away from Sunday school and toward small groups.